WHO BENEFITS FROM OUR PROGRAM?

 GRADUATES AS ROLE MODELS

 We also have a very active Alumni Association.
-The Fellowship Home Alumni Association allows us to verify and continue tracking the progress our client achievements.
+The Fellowship Home Alumni Association allows us to verify and continue tracking the progress our clients achieve.
 Alumni continue to attend Fellowship Home house meetings and offer a wide and varied network to Fellowship Home residents.
 Alumni demonstrate the desired behaviors and reflect the values and teachings of the therapeutic community.
 They serve as role models for residents.
 The strength and integrity of the community for social learning depend on the number and quality of its peer role models.
 This allows alumni to serve in leadership and teaching roles in the therapeutic community.
 They offer 24/7 support.

 The Alumni Association holds an annual reunion each September and all program participants, regardless of success, are encouraged to attend.
 We receive valuable feedback from these activities and events.
 This information allows us to constantly re-evaluate our program, building on what works and making changes to what doesn’t.